straw-hat-team/adr/src/adrs/4761776210/README.md

 Controller bolted on later.

 **Pure relations, no canonical parent** (the raw Zanzibar shape).
-Rejected for placement: resources lose a single unambiguous home, and "which `pr-reviewer` do I get here?" has no defined answer.
+Rejected as the hierarchy: resources lose a single unambiguous home, and "which `pr-reviewer` do I get here?" has no defined answer.
 Relations remain the right substrate for membership.

-**Structure encoded in the string (paths or prefixes).** Placement as a path such as `acme/backend/ml`: walk-up is segment-stripping, flow-down is prefix matching, and no tree needs to exist.
+**Structure encoded in the string (paths or prefixes).** A position expressed as a path such as `acme/backend/ml`: walk-up is segment-stripping, flow-down is prefix matching, and no tree needs to exist.
 Rejected: a rename or move invalidates every pointer (unrepairable wherever history is immutable;
 with opaque ids a single recorded move rearranges everything and no